Da Vinci - Documentation Templates and Rules

 Adaptive Form Considerations

 When a payer uses an Adaptive Form, they SHALL return a questionnaire instance compliant with the DTR AdaptiveQuestionnaire-Search profile.
-This will include a questionnaire-adaptive extension that indicates that the Questionnaire is adaptive and is also used to determine the endpoint on which the $next-question operation should be called to start completing the QuestionnaireResponse.
-If the extension is simply a boolean value of ‘true’, then the operation endpoint is the payer base URL. (i.e., [base]/$next-question).
-If the extension is a url, then that is the base for the next question (i.e., [url]/$next-question).
+This will include a questionnaireAdaptive extension that indicates that the Questionnaire is adaptive and is also used to determine the endpoint on which the $next-question operation should be called to start completing the QuestionnaireResponse.
+The extension's url value is the base for the next question operation (i.e., [url]/Questionnaire/$next-question).

-NOTE: If present, any questionnaire-adaptive url SHALL be a sub-url under the base for the payer and able to be accessed within the same SMART Backend Services connection as was established to make the $questionnaire-package call.
+NOTE: If present, any questionnaireAdaptive url SHALL be a sub-url under the base for the payer and able to be accessed within the same SMART Backend Services connection as was established to make the $questionnaire-package call.

 The $next-question operation provides no opportunity to pass context to the server posing the questions.
 It will have no information about who the member is, the nature of the order, or anything else.
 Any information needed will need to be passed in as the answer to a question.
-Payers MAY define pre-populatable questions to extract such information, using CQL to access the Questionnaire’s launchContext or performing any necessary data retrieval.
+Payers MAY define pre-populatable questions to extract such information, using CQL to access the Questionnaire's launchContext extension or performing any necessary data retrieval.
 The populated (and potentially user-reviewed or adjusted) answers can then be leveraged in subsequent calls to $next-question to determine what to ask next.

 Adaptive questionnaires pose a slight challenge when it comes to preparing the Questionnaire package.
 Unlike standard questionnaires, adaptive forms do not identify all their questions up-front.
 As such, it is not clear exactly which ValueSets will be needed for coded elements, nor which Libraries might be needed to contain CQL to support pre-population.
 There are three strategies payers can use – and payers MAY opt to combine strategies within a single Questionnaire:

 • The payer MAY opt to include CQL Libraries and ValueSets in the package that are not actually referenced by any questions, on the prospect that they might be (or are likely to be) referenced by one of the questions at some point.
 Libraries might also be included that define common helper functions that will be leveraged by question-specific CQL provided later.
 The downside of this approach is that an adaptive form might draw from a library of hundreds of different questions but only actually use a handful.
-This MAY result in needing to share an extremely large questionnaire package.
-It MAY also expose more of the proprietary logic than the payer MAY wish to make known.
+This could result in needing to share an extremely large questionnaire package.
+It may also expose more of the proprietary logic than the payer might wish to make known.
 On the other hand, any CQL or code lists provided in the package is content that will not need to appear contained in the QuestionnaireResponse, which can lighten subsequent calls to $next-question.

 • The payer MAY add CQL Libraries and ValueSets as 'contained' resources inside the QuestionnaireResponse that are relevant to the questions that are part of the Questionnaire for each $next-question call, slowly building up the set of resources that happen to be relevant to the questions actually asked.
 The benefit of this approach is that only codes and CQL relevant to the questions asked needs to be shared.
 The downside is that this content is then present on every call to $next-question.

-• Finally, the payer can opt to specify the CQL and codes without using Libraries or ValueSets at all – the CQL can be sent in-line within the various Expression elements, and the codes can be listed directly as answerOption Codings.
+• Finally, the payer MAY opt to specify the CQL and codes without using Libraries or ValueSets at all – the CQL can be sent in-line within the various Expression elements, and the codes can be listed directly as answerOption Codings.
 This has similar advantages and disadvantages to the second option, though it has less overhead.
-On the other hand, CQL and codes can’t be shared across different items.
+On the other hand, CQL and codes can't be shared across different items.

 The Privacy, Security, and Safety page includes additional guidance on the use of Adaptive questionnaires.